IT Management for Business BSc (Hons)

 Fees are covered by Skills Development Scotland.

-Individuals not currently employed who wish to undertake GLA study should seek an apprenticeship with a participating employer via apprenticeships.scot
+Individuals not currently employed who wish to undertake GA study should seek an apprenticeship with a participating employer via apprenticeships.scot

 Terms and Conditions of Admissions